blender/blender/doc/python_api/rst/info_gotcha.rst

-Unicode encoding/decoding is a big topic with comprehensive Python documentation, to avoid getting stuck too deep in encoding problems - here are some suggestions:
+Unicode encoding/decoding is a big topic with comprehensive Python documentation, to keep it short about encoding problems -- here are some suggestions:

-- Always use utf-8 encoding or convert to utf-8 where the input is unknown.
+- Always use UTF-8 encoding or convert to UTF-8 where the input is unknown.
-- Avoid manipulating filepaths as strings directly, use ``os.path`` functions instead.
+- Avoid manipulating file paths as strings directly, use ``os.path`` functions instead.
-- Use ``os.fsencode()`` / ``os.fsdecode()`` instead of built in string decoding functions when operating on paths.
+- Use ``os.fsencode()`` or ``os.fsdecode()`` instead of built-in string decoding functions when operating on paths.
 - To print paths or to include them in the user interface use ``repr(path)`` first or ``"%r" % path`` with string formatting.